53 Ways to Get a Job Before Graduation

 - Build a blog or online portfolio that people can browse through to get to know you more.
 They’ll learn enough about you to be intrigued, and you’ll increase the likelihood you’ll be called in for an interview.

-- First impressions can make a big difference, so consider shelling out the money to get a professional portrait taken to use on your email and across your social media profiles.
-(Or, see if one of your artsy friends will take it for you for free to build his or her portfolio.)
+- First impressions can make a big difference, so consider getting a professional headshot taken that you can use on your email and across your social media profiles.
+Here is how you can take it yourself for free.

 - Switch your browser to incognito mode and Google yourself.
 Are the search, image, and video results what you want employers to see?
 If not, see how you can clean it up.